 South 32 has committed to making the required expenditures for Year 2, Part 1 and, subject to an approved budget, has also committed to making the required expenditures for Year 2, Part 2.
-The program for Year 2, Part 1 is now focusing on re-logging, hyperspectral analysis, age dating and geological modeling in preparation for a drilling program to be carried out in 2021 as part of the Year 2, Part 2 expenditures.
-Freegold has until February 28, 2021 to deliver the exploration data and information from Year 2, part 1 program and propose a budget for Year 2, Part 2.
+The program for Year 2, Part 1 focused on re-logging, hyperspectral analysis, age dating and geological modeling in preparation for a drilling program to be carried out in 2021 as part of the Year 2, Part 2 expenditures.
+On March 30, 2021, the Company received notice that South32 approved the 2021 work program and budget.